o1-labs/docs2/docs/zkapps/o1js/smart-contracts.md

 :::info

-Experimental.
+[Experimental](/zkapps/experimental).
 This API may change.

-Specifically, we are looking into refactoring ZkProgram methods to explicitly return values rather than requiring them to be passed as further inputs.
+Specifically, ZkProgram methods could be refactored to explicitly return values rather than requiring them to be passed as further inputs.

 :::